Brisbane central business district: Demographics

+Education

+There are no schools in the central business district.
+The nearest government primary schools are Brisbane Central State School in neighbouring Spring Hill to the north and Petrie Terrace State School in Paddington to the north-west.
+The nearest government secondary schools are Fortitude Valley State Secondary College in neighbouring Fortitude Valley to the north-east and Kelvin Grove State College in neighbouring Kelvin Grove to the north.

+Queensland University of Technology has its major campus at Gardens Point (27.4767°S 153.0281°E), located between Parliament House, the City Botanic Gardens, and the Brisbane River.
+It hosts an art gallery and operates Old Government House as a museum; both of these and other facilities are open to the public.

+A number of other universities have premises in the Brisbane CBD for events, networking, and short courses, but their major teaching and research facilities are not in the CBD.

 Buildings and precincts

 Up until 1964, a Brisbane City Council regulation limited building heights to 132 ft.
 Some of the first skyscrapers built in the CBD include the SGIO building (now Suncorp Plaza) in 1970 and AMP Place in 1977.
 Other notable openings included Comalco Place (1984), Riverside Place (1986), the two towers of Central Plaza (1988 and 1989), and Waterfront Place (1990).

 In the last few decades the number of apartment buildings that have been constructed has increased substantially.
 Brisbane is home to several of Australia's tallest buildings.
 Brisbane's tallest buildings are Brisbane Skytower at 270 metres, The One at 264 metres, One William Street at 260 metres, Soleil at 243 metres, Aurora Tower at 207 metres, Riparian Plaza at 200 metres, One One One Eagle Street at 195 metres, and Infinity at 249 metres, which was completed in 2014.

 The Brisbane CBD is one of the major business hubs in Australia.
 The City contains many tall office buildings occupied by organisations, businesses and all three levels of government that have emerged into a number of precincts.
 The areas around the Queen Street Mall and Adelaide Street is primarily a retail precinct.
 A legal precinct exists around the various court buildings located around the intersections of George Street and Adelaide and Ann Streets.

 The government precinct was an area centred on the Executive Building that includes many Queensland Government offices.
 111 George Street, Mineral House, and Education House are also located here.
 1 William Street was completed in 2016, now serving the role of the former Executive Building.
 The Executive Building and Neville Bonner building were demolished for the state's largest infrastructure project.
 An urban renewal project based around the Queen's Wharf megaproject is under construction along the southern end of William Street, which includes a pedestrian bridge crossing the Riverside Expressway.